Obviously, I really like food.

 Instructions

-- Preheat oven to 350°F. Lightly butter a small ovenproof bowl, or two or three ramekins.
+- Preheat oven to 350°F. Lightly grease three ramekins.

 Oatmeal is my breakfast savior.
 I’m pretty sure without my (near) daily bowl of its fibery goodness I’d be a few pounds heavier and a lot hungrier.